softwareguru/osacon-website/content/speakers/arthur-ansquer/_index.md

  - 2023
 ---

-Product Manager and ClickHouse user for a handful of years.
+Product Manager and ClickHouse® user for a handful of years.
 Based in Madrid, Spain.
-Now in charge of the Aiven for ClickHouse and Aiven for Cassandra at Aiven.io
+Now in charge of the Aiven for ClickHouse® and Aiven for Cassandra at Aiven.io